nikososat/MyPortfolioProjects/Famous Paintings Analysis/README.md

 ## Project Overview and Business Goals
 An aspiring art collector asked me to analyse this dataset to help him navigate into art and find potential buying targets to start building a collection.

+## Procedure Followed
+1. Created a new database and tables to host the dataset
+2. Imported data from csv files into the tables
+3. Cleaned and validated data
+4. Analysed data
+5. Present Insights
+6. Made Suggestion

 ## General Findings
 The dataset is about **420 different artists from a total of 18 countries**.
 However, artists from the **3 most featured countries (France, USA and Holland) add up to more than half of total**.